We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 How To Buy NFT’s In Australia

-Hedge With Crypto aims to publish information that is factual and accurate as of the date of publication.
-For specific information about a cryptocurrency exchange or trading platform please visit that provider’s website.
 This information is general in nature and is for education purposes only.
 Hedge With Crypto does not provide financial advice nor does it take into account your personal financial situation.
 We encourage you to seek financial advice from an independent financial advisor where appropriate and make your own enquiries.

 NFT stands for non-fungible tokens.
 A non-fungible asset is any good or service that cannot be exchanged for the same asset at the same price.
 Think about a used car or a house – no two of these are ever the same, and each has its unique value.
-Conversely, an asset such as Bitcoin, or an Australian five-dollar note, is an example of fungibility.
+Conversely, an asset such as Bitcoin or an Australian five-dollar note is an example of fungibility.
 People can exchange two five-dollar notes or one Bitcoin for another, and their value will remain the same.

 It’s worth remembering that NFTs are only representations of ownership.
 They do not necessarily mean you own the underlying asset.
 As such, NFTs are used to digitally represent the ownership of a unique asset that cannot be interchanged.
-In certain instances though, the above NFT might entitle its holder to an ownership stake in the original asset, and a portion of any royalties earned.
+In certain instances, though, the above NFT might entitle its holder to an ownership stake in the original asset and a portion of any royalties earned.
 NFTs can represent nearly anything:

 • Digital media files like MP3s (music) and JPEGs (art)